SamuelJLeonard/Knorr-Held_Rasser/README.md

 #### How does this algorithm work?
 What do the results mean?
 What are the mathematical details and where can I learn more?

-Further details are in the PDF 'Model Implementation Summary.pdf'.
+Further details are in the PDF 'Knorr-Held Model Implementation.pdf'.
 You can also read Knorr-Held and Rasser's fantastic paper for a more thorough treatment.